In Construction Legal

 First of all, the Project name, the building owner or client called.
 Furthermore, the Location of the project are specified.
 If there are planners or engineers involved, they are also named.
 This is the framework for the project.

 Next, all of the Work described in detail.
 There will be Scope and type of services is determined.
-In the process Quality standards technical requirements and any materials used.
+In the process Quality standards The specifications are defined, technical requirements are described and any materials used are also named.
 It is important that the description is as precise as possible.
 This leaves less room for interpretation.
 The expected results are therefore clear.
 If necessary, exact quantities and dimensions are stated.
 This is important for the calculation of the offers submitted by the bidders.
 These can be, for example, quantities, areas, volumes or lengths.
-This enables the bidder to calculate their offer correctly.
-There are then no longer any cost deviations.
+This enables the supplier to calculate their offer correctly.
+There are then no more cost deviations here.

 Quality standards are important

-It is particularly important that the required Quality standards is defined.
+The binding definition of quality standards is particularly important.
 The specification of the materials used must also be clearly defined.
 Standards or technical data sheets can be used for this.
 There are also manufacturer specifications that can be mentioned in the bill of quantities.
-This ensures that the work carried out meets expectations in terms of material and quality.
+This ensures that the work carried out complies with the required Material and quality standards.

 Another important point of the bill of quantities is the defined time frame.
 These can be milestones, the execution of various tasks within the project or the complete completion date.
 This allows the provider to plan their work realistically and coordinate it accordingly.
 The client can also clearly monitor the timelines and thus monitor the overall progress of the project.